 The Color Code reveals the grammatical structures of phrases and sentences.
 Color Coded charts provide references for correcting errors and practicing all of the grammatical structures used in English.
 Students learn the program's core vocabulary of words by using them in phrases and sentences.
-Students make phrases with words by playing Phrase Master and make sentences by playing Say Blank.
+Students make phrases with words by playing Phrase Master and make sentences by playing Someone Said.

 Students can study the words and play the games on any web-enabled device.
 Each Phrase Master game has 9 questions and five word choices for each question.

 There are 4,320 words in our core vocabulary.
 The words are grouped into 24 topics.
 Each topic is organized by parts of speech.
 Words are categorized into four levels according to their frequency.

 In each Phrase Master game, players see 45 word choices from one level and from three topics.
 Students must play 480 games to try to match all the words in the core vocabulary (480 x 9 = 4,320).

 Prep Time happens whenever students click the "Prepare" button and log in.
 Students are grouped in classes, and the words they see are from the next game their class is set to play.
 The 45 words that will appear in their class' next game will be indicated by colored squares in the list.
 Clicking on a word will display three of the most common phrases in which the word is used by native speakers.
 Students can click on the phrases to hear and translate them.
 They can use three icons to select what they want to view.
 1. a translation, 2. a text search or 3. an image search of a phrase.